Fast Data Manipulation with data.table

 iris_dt["setosa"]

-# Key by multiple columns
+# Key by multiple columns and look up specific combinations

-setkey(iris_dt, cyl, gear)
+setkey(DT, cyl, gear)

 DT[.(4, 3)] # Get rows where cyl==4 and gear==3

-# Read CSV much faster than read.csv
+# Read CSV much faster than read.csv — auto-detects types and separators

 iris_dt <- fread("large_file.csv")

-# Write CSV faster than write.csv
+# Write CSV faster than write.csv — supports on-the-fly compression

 fwrite(iris_dt, "output.csv")

-# Read with specific column types
+# Read with explicit column types and skip header rows

 iris_dt <- fread("file.csv",

-colClasses = c(id = "character", value = "numeric")
+colClasses = c(id = "character", value = "numeric"),

 )

-Common Patterns
+Common patterns

-DT[, price := price * 1.1] # Increase all prices by 10%
+DT[, price := price * 1.1]

 DT[category == "A", price := price * 0.9]